 Coffee Cupping is a foolproof way to learn more about flavor, texture, aroma, and to share that with people that matter – friends, family or customers.
 Most coffee houses today cup every type of coffee that they roast.
 That is why they have employed baristas who they also train in the art and science of coffee cupping.

 Every coffee on the table needs to be treated the same way without bias.
 Coffee cupping doesn’t necessarily require special tools, but there are some which make the cupping process easier.
-Here is some equipment that will help you in your cupping.
+Before I get to my list of equipment, my number 1 tip is:

 The grinder is important for taste consistency.
 Before grinding your next samples, you should take a some coffee from your next sample and run it through the grinder to remove any leftover grinds from the previous samples coffee.
 If the samples are mixed then you will not get an accurate taste profile.